ducakar/openzone/README.md

 - CMake
 - Ninja (optional, recommended)
 - LLVM/Clang (optional, recommended)
-- MinGW-w64 (optional, for building Win32/Win64 port)
+- MinGW-w64 (optional, for building Windows-i686 and Windows-x86_64 ports)
 - NaCl SDK (optional, for building PNaCl port)

 You can then use generic steps for building CMake projects: